 git clone https://github.com/sandialabs/pecos cd pecos python setup.py install

-zip file: To install Pecos using a downloaded zip file, go to https://github.com/sandialabs/pecos, select the “Clone or download” button and then select “Download ZIP”.
-This downloads a zip file called pecos-master.zip.
+To install Pecos using a downloaded zip file, go to https://github.com/sandialabs/pecos, select the “Clone or download” button and then select “Download ZIP”.
+This downloads a zip file called pecos-main.zip.
 To download a specific release, go to https://github.com/sandialabs/pecos/releases and select a zip file.
 The software can then be installed by unzipping the file and running setup.py:

 Required Python package dependencies include: